 Time in Willow Creek: 4 months, 2 days

 The days turned into weeks, and those weeks into months.
 Juliana loved her new life, but at night, she cried.
-She longed to see her mother again and would give anything just to hear her voice.
+She longed to see her mother again and would have given anything just to hear her voice.
 But, she kept it all to herself.
 She didn’t want Harriett to worry about her more than she already did.

 The Simlish lessons were going great.
 Juliana could respond to simple questions and could hold a basic conversation.
 Her pronunciation of some words improved as well.
 In the library, she graduated from “see spot run” and Dr. Suess to books like Corduroy, and, Goodnight, Moon.
 Juliana had much much more to learn, but she had already learned a great deal over the past few months.
-Harriett felt more comfortable letting Juliana be more independent, so she didn’t make her stay at the library so much.
+Harriett felt more comfortable letting her be more independent, so she didn’t make her stay at the library so much.
 They still had lessons each day, but not as many.
-The first thing Harriett did to reward Juliana’s hard work was give Hillary some money to take Juliana shopping.
+The first thing Harriett did to reward Juliana’s hard work was give Hillary some money to take her shopping.
 She didn’t buy much, but she appreciated the gesture.

 In her free time, she painted at the library.
 There was an easel at home on the upper back deck that no one used, but she preferred being closer to Harriett; Harold still made her uncomfortable.

 One Saturday morning, Juliana came downstairs for breakfast and caught the end of this conversation: